albert-ying/ggRetro/README.md

 `ggRetro`
 =========

-`ggRetro` is a package for creating floating axises, like in base R.
+`ggRetro` is a package for creating floating axes, like in base R.

 Basic Usage
 -----------